nanisai245/PERN-Todo-App-with-Authentication/README.md

 - **Express.js**: A flexible and minimal web application framework for Node.js used to build the server-side application and RESTful APIs.
 - **Node.js**: A JavaScript runtime environment used to execute server-side code for the application.
 - **React.js**: A JavaScript library for building user interfaces used to create an interactive and responsive client-side application.
-- **bcrypt**: A library used for hashing and salting user passwords for secure storage.
+- **bcryptjs**: A library used for hashing and salting user passwords for secure storage.
 - **jsonwebtoken**: A library used for generating and verifying JSON web tokens (JWTs) for user authentication.
 - **react-coookie**: A library used for storing user data.